Keep your home protected and one step closer to being burglar-proof. Here’s all you need to know about burglar alarms.

 They're fully audited against British and European Standards for things like system design, installation, monitoring and maintenance.

-In some cases, you may get a discount off the normal premium if your property has a higher degree of protection against intruders.
+In some cases, you could get a discount off your normal premium if your property has a higher degree of protection against intruders.

 Typically, you’ll be given five options for alarms:

 Check your home insurance policy for any on-going conditions or requirements relating to alarm protection, and make sure you comply.
-Failure to do so may invalidate your policy.
+If you don’t it could invalidate your policy.

 Don’t forget to switch your alarm on when you’re out of the house.
-If your home gets broken into and you didn’t have your alarm switched on, your home insurance claim may be rejected.
+If your home gets broken into and you didn’t have your alarm switched on, it could impact your chances of making a successful home insurance claim.